The Spin Stops Here!

 3. Info-Gap's rhetoric would have us believe that the solutions it generates are robust.

-Yet, it is obvious -- by inspection -- that under conditions of severe uncertainty Info-Gap Decision Theory is a voodoo decision-making theory so that there is no reason to believe that the solutions it generates are robust.
+Yet, it is obvious -- by inspection -- that its prescription for severe uncertainty Info-Gap Decision Theory is tantamount to voodoo decision-making so that there are no grounds to contend that the solutions it generates are robust.

-My experience with Info-Gap over the past four years has confirmed and reinforced my long held views on the importance of mathematical modeling in decision-making, particularly under severe uncertainty.
+My experience with Info-Gap over the past seven years has confirmed and reinforced my long held views on the important role that mathematical modeling plays (or, ought to play) in the treatment of decision-making problems, particularly those subject to severe uncertainty.

-Indeed, Info-Gap Decision Theory is an excellent example of how wrong things can go due to a failure to appreciate the mathematical modeling aspects of Maximin, Worst-Case Analysis and Severe Uncertainty.
+Indeed, Info-Gap Decision Theory is an excellent example of how wrong things can go due to a lack of familiarity with the mathematical modeling aspects of the Maximin, Worst-Case Analysis and Severe Uncertainty.

 Welcome to Factland